The Importance of diagnosing and treating Group B Strep infection

 • Meningitis

-A Group B streptococcal infection has always posed an increased risk to adults with chronic illnesses that effect their immune system.
+A Group B streptococcal infection has always posed an increased risk to adults with chronic illnesses that affect their immune systems.
 Diabetes is one such illness and unfortunately is on the increase in the general UK population.
 Since 1996 the number of people diagnosed with diabetes has increased from 1.4 million to 2.6 million in 2009.
 Alarmingly, this number is expected to reach four million by 2025 according to Diabetes UK.

 Those with diabetes are unfortunately more prone to infections because they have higher blood sugar levels which weakens the immune system and allows bacteria, such as Streptococcus, to grow more readily.
 Furthermore, those who have had diabetes for a long time are more likely to already have peripheral nerve damage and reduced blood flow to their limbs, particularly the feet.